Communiacs/coffee-junkie/Readme.md

-# Your first step as a developer at Communiacs
+# Make a career as a developer with Communiacs

-Hello dear applicants,

-we did a first interview and we like you.
-You are a pleasant person, motivated and eager to learn.
-This takes you one step further in our recruiting process.
+The development of individual web applications is your world?
+Are you excited about the new technical possibilities of the digital age?
+Then you have come to the right place!

-As a digital agency, we appreciate the relaxed exchange with colleagues as well as the determined realization of demanding projects with the latest techniques.
-For this reason we would like to test your technical know-how with a small training project.
+Show us your talent and you are only a few lines of code away from a career with Communiacs.
+We would like to test your technical know-how with a small training project.

 As in all digital agencies, coffee is the fuel that drives development.
 Support us with the implementation of a small Progressive Web App to automate coffee orders.